Aurelien-Pelissier/Medium/Quantum Programming/README.md

 This repository is a `QISKit` general implementation of the Shor's algorithm.
 It can be easily installed with the command `$ pip install qiskit`.
 More information is available at https://qiskit.org/.
-This article contains the source code to go with the Medium article: The Ultimate Hack: Crack your Credit Card with Quantum Programming.

 &nbsp;